Do Cortisol Blockers Actually Work for Weight Loss? What to Use Instead

 Often combined with adrenal glandulars for improved results.

 Adrenal adaptogens have also been shown to help influence cortisol levels in many clinical studies.

-The adaptogen ashwagandha has long been used in traditional medicine to treat the condition we know recognize as "burn out syndrome".
+The adaptogen ashwagandha has long been used in traditional medicine to treat the condition we now recognize as "burn out syndrome".

-There are many different types of adaptogens ranging from rhodiola (also found in my recommended adrenal glandular product), holy basil, ginseng and eleuthero and while they all influence cortisol they also work in slightly different ways.
+There are many different types of adaptogens ranging from Rhodiola (also found in my recommended adrenal glandular product), holy basil (14), ginseng (15), and eleuthero and while they all influence cortisol they also work in slightly different ways.

 When it comes to balancing cortisol and managing weight I think that ashwagandha is probably the most powerful in this arena.

 Another very important benefit is that ashwagandha also appears to have thyroid boosting properties which is very important for those interested in weight loss.

 Your thyroid helps control your basal metabolic rate and resting energy expenditure which means that it's critical for determining how many calories you burn throughout the day.

 Ashwagandha is great for people who suffer from excess weight gain secondary to high cortisol levels but also have issues with trouble sleeping, fatigue and increase anxiety.